RAJ633/YouTube-Adviews-Prediction/README.md

 The code for training and testing was attached along with prediction results of test dataset

-# Thus ,prediction of adviews was done successfully using the decision tree Regressor model
+# Thus, prediction of adviews was done successfully using the decision tree Regressor model